Development Policy Centre: Publications

 Devpol also makes frequent submissions to relevant parliamentary inquiries and other consultations.
 All publications are available on the Devpolicy Blog.

 Individual researchers at Devpol also write academic publications for journals and contribute to books, papers and reports in partnership with researchers from other institutions.

 Asia & the Pacific Policy Studies

 The editorial office Asia & the Pacific Policy Studies (APPS) journal is based in the Development Policy Centre in Canberra.
 Devpol director Professor Stephen Howes is the Editor-in-Chief, and is supported by an Editorial Board.

-APPS is the flagship journal of the Crawford School of Public Policy at The Australian National University.
+APPS is the journal of the Crawford School of Public Policy at The Australian National University.
 It is a peer-reviewed journal that targets policy-relevant research in Australia, Asia and the Pacific.
 Its disciplinary focus includes economics, political science, governance and development studies, and environmental management.
 The goal of the journal is to break down barriers across disciplines, and generate policy impact.

 The journal is published online three times a year by Wiley.
 All APPS articles are open access and freely available to read and download from Wiley Online Library.

 It is supported by the Department of Foreign Affairs and Trade through the Pacific Research Program.